vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 You can move your content to any other platform with ease.

 #### Setting up the Wyam project
-I won't be very chatty at this point, the project [Wyam](https://wyam.io) is very well documented and out there can be found already couple of good articles describing the setup in detail.
+I won't be very chatty at this point, the project [Wyam](https://wyam.io) is very well documented and out there can be found dozen greate articles about the setup in detail.

 The setup consist of following steps: